-Interns receive support by the psychology department secretary.
-Further, interns receive computer accounts to access the hospital network system (and Internet access), as well as receiving individual email accounts.
-Computers are available and accessible for intern use in multiple locations.
-This includes a dedicated computer in the Intern Office (Tuerk Building) and in two ancillary locations.
-All staff psychologists/supervisors have computers in their offices that can be shared, and many (but not all) have additional computers for intern use.
-Computers are loaded with basic word and data processing software (Microsoft Word, Excel, and Power Point).
+Interns receive support by the psychology administrative aide.
+Further, interns receive laptops and computer accounts to access the hospital network system (and Internet access), as well as receiving individual email accounts.
+Laptops are loaded with basic word and data processing software (Microsoft Word, Excel, and Power Point).
 Technical support is provided though the hospital Information Technology (IT) department.